3D Printing vs Injection Molding

 Case Study: Rivian R1S Prototype

 A Seattle client hired BP Nel Consulting to design and 3D print a roof rail prototype for the Rivian R1S.
+This case demonstrates the advantages of prototyping and injection molding, where 3D printing enables rapid prototyping and design iteration before transitioning to injection molding for mass production.
 Using our Bambu Labs P1S printer, we delivered it 30% cheaper than US suppliers, even with shipping and import costs.
+3D printing technology is expanding rapidly in terms of material options and application scope, making it an increasingly viable alternative for various stages of product development.
+For mass production, companies often work with a contract manufacturer to produce injection-molded parts at scale.
 Therefore, this project highlights 3D printing’s cost-effectiveness for prototyping.
 Thus, startups can iterate designs quickly without high mold costs, as seen in this automotive application.

 Real-World Applications: 3D Printing vs Injection Molding